 Be clear

 You don’t want your customers to get bogged down in legalese or jargon.
 63% of Americans don’t understand data privacy laws, and complex wording won’t help.
 Instead, opt for clear, straightforward language that’s easy to understand.
 Plain language and short sentences will help your audience get a clear picture of your privacy practices.
+Plain language also helps clearly inform users about their rights and the information being collected.
 When it comes to important business policies like privacy and cancellation policies, clarity is your best friend.

 Before your privacy policy goes live, consult with a local expert.
 A lawyer can review your policy to ensure it covers all relevant information and is written clearly and accurately.
 Attorney review isn’t required, but it’s a smart idea, especially if your business works with children and teens or collects and transfers larger amounts of data.